SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 structs, or basic C types, or enumeration values.
 For these types,
 Objective-C methods typically return a special value (such as ``NSNotFound``) to indicate the absence of a value.
-However, this assumes that the method's caller knows there is a special value to test for, and remembers to check for it.
+This assumes that the method's caller knows there is a special value to test for, and remembers to check for it.
 Swift's optionals give a way to indicate the absence of a value for *any type at all*, without the need for special constants or ``nil`` tests.